cloudresty/go-env/README.md

 &nbsp;

-`Get(key string, defaultValue string) string`
+`Get(key string, defaultValue ...string) string`

-Retrieves the value of an environment variable, providing a default value if the variable is not set.
+Retrieves the value of an environment variable, optionally providing a default value if the variable is not found.

 * `key`: The name of the environment variable.
-* `defaultValue`: The default value to return if the variable is not set.
+* `defaultValue ...string`: Optional value to return if the variable does not exist.
+If no default is provided, it returns an empty string.
-* Returns the value of the variable or the default value.
+* Returns the value of the variable or the default value (or an empty string).

 &nbsp;

-`MustLoad(filename string)`
+`MustLoad(filename ...string)`

-Loads environment variables from the specified `.env` file and panics if an error occurs.
+Loads environment variables from the specified `.env` file or the default `.env` file and panics if an error occurs.

-* `filename`: The path to the `.env` file.
+* `filename ...string`: Optional path to the `.env.development` file.
+If no filename is provided, it loads from the default `.env` file.
 * Panics if the file cannot be opened or read.

 &nbsp;